How Do UFC Weight Classes Work? | Easily Explained

 In the early days, it was 'open weight' and there were constant instances where a fighter was massively outsized.

-This led to either very fast finishing fights or boring fights as the person who was outsized would play it safe, and the person that was massively larger was too slow to get to him.
+This led to either very fast finishing fights or boring fights as the person who was outsized would play it safe, and the massively larger person was too slow to get to him.

 One of the early problems however was that there weren't enough fighters to be able to fill up weight classes.
 As the talent started to pour into MMA, it made sense to transition to weight classes.